VOL. IV - APPENDIX B

 Benjamin and Mary's son George Hook married Harriett Clapson in 1858 in Eastbourne.
 Harriett was the daughter of Henry Bishop.
 Harriett had previously married Thomas Clapson, on 7 October 1848 at St Michael's, Lewes, but Thomas had died in 1855.
 In 1861, George and Harriett were living at 2 Little North Street, Eastbourne.
 George was a journeyman tailor.
 Harriet's children from her first marriage, Harriet Clapson, aged 10 and Henry Clapson, aged 5, both scholars were living with them, as well as two lodgers.
 In 1871 they were living at 17, East Street, Eastbourne and both of them are described as tailors. in 1881 they were living at 80 Bourne Street, Eastbourne and again George and Harriett are described as tailors.
 George Hook died in 1882.
 Harriett Hook died in 1885 in Eastbourne.

 In 1861 Benjamin and Mary's son William Hook was a 28 year old labourer living with William Carter, a 39 year old fisherman and his daughter at 8 Tower Street, Eastbourne.
-He married Martha Holter in 1870.
+He married Martha Holter in 1870 in Hailsham.
 Martha had previously married to Thomas Buckwell in 1845 in Eastbourne, and they'd had four children.
 Thomas died in 1857 in Eastbourne.
 She then married James Paul on 21 November 1858 in Lewes, they had three children before James died in 1866 in Eastbourne.
 In 1871 William and Martha were living at 5 Dennis Cottage, Eastbourne.
 William was a 48 year old jobbing labourer.
 Living with them were Martha's children from her second marriage - William Paul, aged 12, Charles Paul, aged 9 and Elizabeth Paul, aged 16, described as son and daughter "in law".
 William Hook died in 1879.
 In 1881 Martha was living at 7 Dennis Cottage with her children from her second marriage, now a gardener, a butcher and a dressmaker.
 She was still there in 1891 and only William, now a 31 year old gardener was living with her.
 Martha died in 1908 in Eastbourne.

 It seems likely that Benjamin and Mary's daughter Eliza Hook also had an illegitimate daughter